 Whitney Lew James, Texas Christian University

-Whitney Lew James is a PhD student in Rhetoric and Composition at Texas Christian University.
+Whitney Lew James is a PhD candidate in Rhetoric and Composition at Texas Christian University.
 Currently serving as Assistant Director of TCU’s Center for Digital Expression, her research interests include translingual and multimodal pedagogies, digital rhetoric, and Disability Studies.
 You can learn more about Whitney’s research and teaching here: whitneylewjames.com.
 She tweets at @whitney_tweets.

 Jialei Jiang, Indiana University of Pennsylvania